 The majority of tropiduchids are found on above-ground portions of woody dicots (Wilson et al. 1994).
 Wilson & Wheeler (1984) record Pelitropis rotulata from 19 woody host plants and described immatures.
 This species appeared to be univoltine in North Carolina.
 Tangia breviceps has been recorded from Cocoloba uvifera (O’Brien 1992) and Neurotmeta sponsa from guava and coffee (Metcalf & Bruner 1930, Fennah 1982).
 Life history has not been studied in detail for any Gaetuliini.
 They feed mostly on shrubs, particularly from the Asteraceae, Rosaceae, and Ericaceae (Wilson et al. 1994).

-I have an overview of classification for Tropiduchidae here.
+I have an overview of the classification for Tropiduchidae here.

 Synopsis of the Tropiduchidae (sensu Gnezdilov 2007) of the New World, Links to taxa reported North of Mexico